puf/puf.io/notes/posts/_Astro SSG redirects.md

 ---
-title: "Astro SSG: rendering redirects on GitHub pages"
+title: "Astro SSG: handling redirects on GitHub pages"
 pubDate: "Jan 20, 2025"
 alsoOn: [https://x.com/puf]
 description: ""
 ---

 This site is currently generated with Astro and hosted on GitHub pages,  and deployed through GitHub Actions on each commit.
-So whenever I push a change to [my repo](), Astro generates a completely static site that it then deploys to GitHub pages.
+So whenever I push a change to [my repo](https://github.com/puf/puf.io), Astro generates a completely static site that it then deploys to GitHub pages.

 If I make a mistake in my code or markdown, the build fails and the update is not deployed.
 If the build succeeds, it deploys the static site to GitHub Pages.
 I *love* being able to test everything locally and knowing that "nothing" I can do, can break the site once it's been deployed.